Skip to Main Content

 Achievement First Achievement First

-Love is powerful, and we love our scholars.
+Love is powerful, and we love our students.
 But it isn’t enough.

 We also have to challenge them, work hard for them, fight for them relentlessly, and believe that all kids are capable of greatness.
 That is what we do here at Achievement First.

-From the very beginning, we set out to equip our students to perform at the same high levels as their peers in wealthy communities.
-This goes for both their short-term achievement scores and, more importantly, long-term life outcomes like college graduation.
+From the very beginning, we set out to equip our students to achieve at the highest levels.
+This goes for both their short-term achievement scores and, more importantly, long-term life outcomes like college graduation or life happiness.
 Our students have big goals.
 It is our job to help ensure they achieve them.

-We make this happen through our strong academics and a focus on college, and through our passionate teachers who go above and beyond in their commitment to fostering a love of learning inside and outside of the classroom.
+We make this happen through our strong academics and a focus on college readiness, and through our passionate educators who go above and beyond in their commitment to fostering a love of learning inside and outside of the classroom.
 Here is how we do it.

 We develop great teachers and leaders.

-This is the #1 way we deliver on our promise to students.
+This is the number one way we deliver on our promise to students.
 Our principals participate in a two-year residency before leading a school.
-Our new teachers start strong with five weeks of summer professional development.
-Every teacher and leader has a coach who provides individualized feedback and support (and we have some of the lowest coach to teacher ratios around).
+Our new teachers receive intensive summer professional development to be ready on day one of instruction.
+Every teacher and leader has a coach who provides individualized feedback and support (and we have some of the lowest coach-to-teacher ratios around).

 We join forces on everything we do to be our best for kids.